 Preparing For The YOLO Economy

-I’ve been living the YOLO lifestyle since 2012.
+I’ve been living the semi-YOLO lifestyle since 2012.
 The lifestyle entails doing exactly what I want to do when I want to do it.
 It is mostly because of living this lifestyle since a relatively young age that I feel rich.
 Yes, I gave up a crapload of money to be able to live free.
 However, the freedom has been worth it.

 It is obvious the YOLO Economy will be here for quite a while.
 The daily messages of death from the doomsday media since 1Q2020 should have done something to change the way you want to live.